elmerdotdev/ciccc-node-js-lab-1/README.md

 ## Instructions

+1. Create a directory called **frontend**.
+Inside the directory, install Astro.
-1. Install the necessary packages and files you will need for the `backend` and `frontend` directories.
+2. Install the necessary packages and files you will need for the `backend` and `frontend` directories.
 Some of the starter files have also been added in already such as `.gitignore` and `tsconfig.json` so that you no longer have to create them yourself.
-2. Create your server, routes, controllers, and models inside your backend.
+3. Create your server, routes, controllers, and models inside your backend.
 You have full control over your backend so feel free to add or create your own functions/methods if necessary:

     **Model (`src/models/user.model.ts`)**